hayasix/xdwlib/README.rst

 Detailed documents are available in Japanese at
 `Read the Docs <https://xdwlib.readthedocs.io/ja/latest>`_.

-Python's help() also gives brief descriptions.
+Python's help() also gives brief descriptions in English.

 Typical Use